Tonsil cancer: how to spot the signs and symptoms of this rare oral cancer.

 Advanced cancer may require advanced pain management therapy to keep them comfortable.
 Tonsil cancer and its treatment can often make it difficult to drink and eat.
 In some cases, a feeding tube may be required to ensure that the patient gets adequate nutrition.

 When it comes to your health, it is important to be proactive.
-With longer wait times and busy schedules, it is easy to leave your health on the bottom of the list.
-Instead of putting your concerns off until tomorrow, why not connect with one of our doctors for a free online chat?
-Simply download our free app and connect to put your mind at ease.
+With longer wait times and busy schedules, it is easy to leave your health at the bottom of the list.
+Instead of putting your concerns off until tomorrow, why not connect with one of our doctors for an online chat?